 Setting off early, we take a boat to a location where we are likely to see a pod of dolphins in the open ocean.
 Spotting the dolphins from the boat as they weave through the water and play is a sight to behold.
 After the trip we head to the beach to have lunch with some time for a swim and snorkel before making our way back to the main island.
 Heading inland to Naga village (approximately 3 hours) we’ll be welcomed and invited to stroll through the surrounding food gardens.
 Tonight our group joins a communal dinner in the village.

 Day 9: Nubutautau

 Prepare for today’s 11-kilometre hiking adventure (approximately 6 hours) across Fiji’s grasslands and into Nubutautau village.
-The trek follows the scenic Sigatoka River; the jungle-clad journey is broken up with lunch and a rewarding swim along the way.
-Arriving later that afternoon, tonight we stay in the village located in the heart of the island on a backdrop of black volcanic rock and evergreen rainforest.
+The trek follows the scenic Sigatoka River; the journey is broken up with lunch and a rewarding swim along the way.
+Arriving later that afternoon, tonight we stay in the village located in the heart of the island on a backdrop of small scale-farming, grassy hills and evergreen rainforest.

 Day 10: Nadi

 After breakfast, uncover the stories that shroud Nubutautau village as you listen to the unfortunate events that took place in 1867 involving the killing and cannibalism of missionary Reverend Thomas Baker.
 Today’s hospitality sees a big welcome from the community and for many locals, the past events are a solemn reminder of times gone by.
 There’s the option to continue exploring the village surrounds on an optional loop walk to the river.
 We will set off after lunch on a 4WD trip to the ridgeline between the major rivers of Sigatoka and Ba River.
 From here, we make our way back to the main town of Nadi.